fatiando/2023-kegs/extended-abstract/README.md

 <!-- Who are using fatiando and their achievements. -->
 <!-- Future goals? -->

-After more than a decade since them Fatiando a Terra project was born, the project lives thanks to a network of collaborators and users that actively participate in its development.
+After more than a decade since the Fatiando a Terra project was started, the project continues to grow thanks to a network of collaborators and users that actively participate in its development.
+The success of the project has been enabled by having the code be openly-licensed and by promoting a community-driven model of software development.
 It keeps proving that a collaborative and community-driven software development for science and industry is possible under an open-source environment.
 Its development turns out to be useful not only for their direct users, but